25abdullah/StemProjects/READMECAD.md

 - Multiple sub-assemblies

 ### Chevrolet Camaro
-Sports car with detailed undercarriage.
+muscle car with a full roof.

 Components:
 - Chassis (using polygon tool for roof)